 On February 10, 2021 Cipher announced that it had entered into an exclusive co-promotion agreement with Verity Pharmaceuticals Inc. ("Verity") for the marketing, sales and co-promotion of Brinavess, Aggrastat and Trevyent.
-Under the terms of the agreement, Verity will be responsible for the co-promotion of all hospital products inclusive of all costs and expenses associated with those products.
-Verity will be compensated by receiving a tiered percentage of the net margin of the products.
+Under the terms of the agreement, Verity is responsible for the co-promotion of all hospital products inclusive of all costs and expenses associated with those products.
+Verity is compensated by receiving a tiered percentage of the net margin of the products.

-On March 25, 2021 Cipher announced that it had received approved from the Toronto Stock Exchange to amend its NCIB in order to enter into an automatic repurchase plan with its designated broker to allow Cipher to provide standard instructions and the npurchase common share son the open market during self-imposed blackout periods.
-Outside of these periods common shares can be repurchased in accordance with management's discretion and in compliance with applicable law.
+On March 25, 2021 Cipher announced that it had received approval from the Toronto Stock Exchange to amend its NCIB in order to enter into an automatic repurchase plan with its designated broker to allow Cipher to provide standard instructions and the purchase Common Shares on the open market during self-imposed blackout periods.
+Outside of these periods Common Shares can be repurchased in accordance with management's discretion and in compliance with applicable law.

-On September 8, 2021, the Company announced that it had filed and the Toronto Stock Exchange had accepted a notice of intention to make a NCIB.
-Pursuant to the notice, Cipher may, during the 12-month period commencing September 10, 2021 and ending on September 9, 2022, purchase for cancellation under the NCIB up to 1,541,445 of its common shares, representing 10% of its public float of 15,414,450 common shares as of August 27, 2021 (a total of 26,485,401 common shares were issued and outstanding as of such date).
+On September 8, 2021, the Company announced the Toronto Stock Exchange had accepted a notice of intention to make a NCIB.
+Pursuant to the notice, Cipher was permitted, during the 12-month period commencing September 10, 2021, to purchase for cancellation under the NCIB up to 1,541,445 of its Common Shares, representing 10% of its public float of 15,414,450 Common Shares as of August 27, 2021 (a total of 26,485,401 Common Shares were issued and outstanding as of such date).

-Developments in 2022 to Date
+Developments in 2022

-On March 10, 2022, Cipher announced that it had entered into an amended and restated distribution and supply agreement (the "Absorica Amended and Restated Agreement") with Sun Pharmaceutical Industries, Inc. (previously Ranbaxy Laboratories Inc.) ("Sun").
+On March 10, 2022, Cipher announced that it had entered into an amended and restated distribution and supply agreement (the "Absorica Amended and Restated Agreement") with Sun.
 Under the terms of the Absorica Amended and Restated Agreement, Cipher and Sun agreed to extend Sun's exclusive right to market, sell and distribute the isotrentinoin product portfolio, Absorica and Absorica AG in the United States through December 31, 2026 and Absorica LD through December 31, 2024.
 Under the terms of the Absorica Amended and Restated Agreement, Cipher will continue to earn a royalty on United States net sales from the Sun isotrentinoin product portfolio, and will continue to be responsible for manufacturing the supplied product.
 The Absorica Amended and Restated Agreement extended the relationship with Sun from November 30, 2022 until December 31, 2026.